VFPX/VFPX.github.io/migrating.md

 permalink: /migrating/
 ---

-## Migrating a Project from CodePlex to GitHub
+# Migrating a Project from CodePlex to GitHub

 There are several steps you must perform to migrate a project from CodePlex to GitHub.
 Fortunately, they aren't very complicated.

 ## 1. Install Git

-Note: this step is only required if you are going to use the "complete way" to upload code to GitHub (discussed later).
+**Note**: this step is not required if you are going to use the "fast way" to upload code to GitHub (discussed later).

 If you haven't already, install <a href="https://git-scm.com/download/win" target="_blank">Git</a> on your system.